 “People are saying that you and Robert Foster are spending too much time together.
 He’s married, you know.”

 “I know he is, Mrs. Martin.
-I serve on the church Finance Committee with her, remember?
+I serve on the church Finance Committee with him, remember?
 What you have been hearing are nothing more than nasty rumors.
 Pay no attention to them.”